 |Time Limit to Start a Claim||3 Years (time limit varies)|

-There is a standard in which all vehicles on the road must meet to ensure safety has been achieved.
-For example, all vehicles on the road must be registered with the DVLA, have up to date vehicle tax, have a current MOT certificate, and be roadworthy.
-However, there are various circumstances in which another road user could neglect their road safety obligation, making them potentially liable.
+There is a standard in which all vehicles on the road must meet.
+They must do so to ensure safety has been achieved.
+For example, all vehicles on the road must be registered with the DVLA.
+They must have up to date vehicle tax and have a current MOT certificate.
+Plus they must be roadworthy.
+However, there are various circumstances in which another road user could neglect their road safety obligation.
+This could make them potentially liable.

 How Long Do I Have To Report A Car Accident To My Insurance Company In the UK?

 If you have a road traffic accident that causes injury or damage you must report the road incident to the police within 24 hours of it happening.
-You must also exchange details with the other road user, such as your name, address and registration number.
+You must also exchange details with the other road user.
+Details could include your name, address and registration number.

 If a driver leaves the scene without providing the necessary details, you should still report to the police.

 Furthermore, even if you aren’t planning on claiming, you must report the incident to your insurance company.

 If you have been involved in a car accident that wasn’t your fault, Citizen’s Advice has provided some steps you could take:

 - Do not admit liability at the scene

 - Exchange details with the other drivers involved.
 If someone refuses to share their details, write down their registration number.